 - How long a customer must wait between bursts (burst delay)

-- How much additional bandwidth a customer will get during their burst (burst limit) - Instantaneous Bandwidth Reporting
+– How much additional bandwidth a customer will get during their burst (burst limit)

 Curious about how much bandwidth a particular IP address, Pool, or VLAN is utilizing on your network?
 Instantaneous Bandwidth Reporting enables you to query in real-time right from the NetEqualizer GUI.
 This enables you to measure a customer’s current bandwidth utilization by IP, VLAN or Bandwidth Pool, allowing you to actually see the burst in action.
-This instant bandwidth reporting feature is an industry first. - Defaults increased to take advantage of additional memory.
+This instant bandwidth reporting feature is an industry first.

 BRAIN_SIZE increased from 3,000 to 10,000, and is editable.